digitalbazaar/bedrock-permission/README.md

 ### Actor

 In [bedrock][], the typical usage pattern for checking permissions occurs when an actor attempts to perform an action on a resource.
-An actor is any identity.
-In order to check to see if an actor has a permission to act on a resource, the 'checkPermission' API in the [bedrock-identity][] module is used.
+An actor is any identity as defined via [bedrock-identity][].
+In order to check to see if an actor has a permission to act on a resource, the `checkPermission` API in the [bedrock-identity][] module is used.

 This API will create and cache the actor's permission table.
 Then it will check the table to see if a particular permission exists.
 If it does, and the actor